Volunteer with us

-1) E-mail the Editor-in-Chief at firstname.lastname@example.org and let them know what you’d like to do.
-You can draw, write, edit, take photos, shoot video, or help with social media and online development.
-From there, the EIC will ask you to come in for a quick interview that gives you the lowdown on what The Cord is about, and will give your contact information to the appropriate editor/staff member to help you get started.
+1) E-mail the Editor-in-Chief at email@example.com and let them know what you’d like to do.
+You can draw, write, edit, take photos, shoot video, or help with online development.
+From there, the EIC will ask you to come in for a quick meeting that gives you the lowdown on what The Cord is about, and will give your contact information to the appropriate editor/staff member to help you get started.

 2) Fill out our online application below and wait for a section editor to contact you to come in for training and orientation.

 Do I need experience?
 What skills do I need?

 No experience is needed.
 Laurier’s Waterloo campus doesn’t provide a journalism program, so we’re the place students can come learn hard and soft skills not taught in a classroom.
 Not interested in journalism?
 That’s fine too — we offer a range of opportunities for you to do while working on whatever you want to achieve when you get into the “real” world.

 Volunteers are asked to contribute at least twice within a four-week span, but this can vary, so communicate what works best for you with your editor.
 If you want to write every week or take more than one photo a week, we’re totally cool with that, but if you find it a struggle when midterms come around, we understand.

 Some editors have meetings, some don’t.
 Ask your respective editor how they choose to manage their section and go from there.
 Each aspect of The Cord operates differently.